-Many of us have heard of Macy’s, Ticketmaster, Smith & Wesson or countless other organizations being breached by Magecart-style digital skimming attackers.
+Many of us have heard of Macy’s, Ticketmaster, Smith & Wesson and countless other organizations having been breached by Magecart-style digital skimming attackers.

-Numbers show that Magecart attacks are accelerating — especially during the holiday shopping season.
-Magecart attacks were confirmed to successfully breached at least 19,000 domains in 2019 alone.
-Macy’s, Ticketmaster, American Cancer Society, P&G’s First Aid Beauty, British Airways, Newegg, and many organizations have reported digital skimming breaches.
+Numbers show that Magecart attacks are accelerating — especially during holiday shopping seasons.
+Macy’s, Ticketmaster, American Cancer Society, P&G’s First Aid Beauty, British Airways, Newegg, and many organizations reported digital skimming breaches over the last few years.
 However, the vast majority of skimming victims are small and medium-sized organizations with 50 to 1000 employees.
 But that doesn’t mean you can’t do anything to prevent your customers’ data from being stolen by web skimming criminal groups.
 Let’s take a closer look.

 What is Magecart?